springfall2008/batpred/docs/output-data.md

 - predbat.battery_cycle_best - Predicted best battery cycle in kWh (total kWh processed)
 - predbat.pv_power_best - Predicted best PV power per minute, for charting
 - predbat.grid_power - Predicted best Grid power per minute, for charting
-- predbat.car_soc_best - Predicted car battery % in  best plan
+- predbat.car_soc_best - The expected charge level of your car in best plan at the end of the plan using the proposed SoC%/Window.
+Can also be charted
 - predbat.iboost_best - Gives the predicted energy going into the iBoost solar diverter

 ## Best PV 10%